The Luck of the Bodkins: Style

 A comic effect is created by the incongruous combination of formal and informal language in Wodehouse's narrative passages, as in the beginning of the novel: "Into the face of the young man who sat on the terrace of the Hotel Magnifique at Cannes there had crept a look of furtive shame, the shifty, hangdog look which announces that an Englishman is about to talk French."
 Before the first comma, the passage may be the beginning of a serious novel, but the sudden use of two colloquial words, "shifty" and "hangdog", prepares the reader for the semantic incongruity of the last part of the sentence.

-The garrulous steward Albert Peasemarch combines a colloquial, informal manner of speaking with long, formal words, such as when he discovers highly "copperising" inscriptions on the wall written in "undeliable" pencil.
+The garrulous steward Albert Peasemarch combines a colloquial, informal manner of speaking with long, formal words, such as when he discovers highly "copperising" inscriptions on the wall written in "undeliable" lipstick.
 Peasemarch uses malapropisms, such as when he says philosophically, "what helpless prawns [pawns] we are in the clutches of a remorseless fate" (ch.
 18), and also mis-stresses words, as when he says "intricket" (meaning intricate).
 Similarly, Peasemarch makes several attempts to use French phrases.
 For example, he says "see jewness savvay" (si jeunesse savait) and "fam fatarl" (femme fatale).